wichers/addon-thermostart/DOCS.md

 If something goes wrong, you can install it manually.\
 You can add the URL of this page in your "add-on store" as a new repository:\
 *Settings > Add-ons > ADD-ON STORE button in bottom right corner >  three dots in top right corner > Repositories*\
-Click *Check for updates* and you will find the add-on "Thermostart" listed.
+Click *Check for updates* and you will find the add-on "Simple Scheduler" listed.